Tim-Lu-cuhksz/DomainLLMs/papers/mass_prod_fail.md

 Possible future directions are:
 1. Employ other properties to induce induce systematic failures
 2. Many semantically different pairs with high DistilRoBERTA similarity are discarded due to low $\tau$ (to avoid duplicates).
 Come up with other effective ways to resolve the two issues
 3. Based on erroneous agreement, at least one of the inputs must be wrong.
-How to automatically detect which is wrong without manual checking?
+How to automatically detect which input is wrong without manual checking?